AckerApple/mega-aide/README.md

   - You can navigate frame by frame, you can add frames
 7. Save when complete and get back into big box and test your attract mode lighting, should be working now

+<a id="_issues_chasing_to_fix"></a>

+## 🎯 Issues chasing to fix

+- 📺 I had a HDMI 2 with audio splitter, lets call it, added so I could connect additional devices and play audio through main speakers.
+It works but at half volume on any device I try.
+I have reviewed every LG tv setting on Tv and on every device.
+I cannot achieve high volume through megacade speakers from additional device
+-  💪 How do I map Smash Bros (latest one in there) buttons to my Megacade buttons?
+Only XBox controllers work

+<a id="_issues_with_answers_to_perform"></a>

+## ⚡️ Issues with answers to perform

+- ⛳️ The trackball/golf games keep forgetting my trackball time after time of reinputing it
+  - `get your Motherboard drivers installed.
+Don't trust that EHA did that.
+Also run a direct USB cable from the trackball to the computer and bypass any hub.
+I had the same problem for years until I installed the MB drivers.
+Also, don't get an external keyboard with a touchpad.
+That can jack things up.
+If you do all of that it will be pretty solid until you unplug something.
+But it's going to be far more solid after you do all of the above`
+- 💾 How do I save and load states to pick a game right back up?
+  - `For the emulators I’ve played (NES, SNES, TG-16, Genesis, Sega CD) F1 in game brings up the menu which includes save/load states`